grd/FreePDM/ConceptOfDesign/FreePDM_03-DesignDecisions.md

 Version management is a difficult topic.
 A main issue is that it should be able to create releases of every individual part, assembly (and optional drawing.)

-There are serveral different (open source) version control systems available.
+There are several different (open source) version control systems available.
-The main difficulty is that these software are most targetting software development.
+The main difficulty is that these software are usually targeting software engineering/development.
 The difference is that, where software is released as a whole project, that is not always the case within the mechanical world. see: @ref to story
 _Note Grd: But there are also closed source versions.
 I think that we should also accept those because in a company they might only allow this kind of software._
 This has to be tackled.